kutiva/checkout/README.md

 ### Risks
 The following risks might be introduced by this set of changes:
-- Compatibility issues with Mpesa (some major update on Mpesa side)
+- Compatibility issues with Mpesa (some major update on Mpesa side);
-- Security vulnerabilities related to handling financial transactions
+- Security vulnerabilities related to handling financial transactions.

 Are there any backwards-incompatible changes?
 Care should be taken to ensure that the changes are compatible with existing systems and do not break any existing functionality.